 In order to use VRM files with Unity, first import UniVRM.

 You may be puzzled as we just exported the file as a FBX.
 I will explain why.

 When you export a FBX file and import to Unity, you need to recreate material and set the texture files.
 That is very tiring, and since we are using a FBX file that was originally a VRM file we can import the original VRM file to Unity and use the material from there.

 Please download the latest UniVRM .unitypackage from the URL below.

-When you open the URL, a window as in the image below will popup.
-The one squared in red should do.
+When you open the URL, a window like the one shown in the image below will appear.
+The one squared in red should be downloaded.
 NOTE: please use the latest version.

 Once the download is complete, please create a new project in Unity.

-Double click the UniVRM unitypackage you just downloaded, and select all then click Import when a window popups, as in the image below.
+Double click the UniVRM unitypackage you just downloaded, and select all then click Import when a window appears like the one shown below.

 We can now use VRM files with Unity.